fattorib/RepVGG-CIFAR10/Readme.md

 # RepVGG - CIFAR10/100
 Implementation of the equivalent RepVGG networks for CIFAR10/100.
-Previous implementations use the original RepVGG filter widths, derived from the ResNet filters used ImageNet.
+Other existing implementations I have seen use the original RepVGG filter widths, for use on ImageNet which are overkill for CIFAR10/100.

 ## Architecture
 We use the same naming convention as the paper: